hlilab/hlilab.github.io/_pages/software.md

 #### Current

+* [longcallD][sw-longcallD]: small and large variant calling from long genomic reads, unpublished
-* [longcallR][sw-longcaller]: SNP calling and haplotype-specific analysis from long RNA-seq reads, unpublished
+* [longcallR][sw-longcallR]: SNP calling and haplotype-specific analysis from long RNA-seq reads, unpublished
 * [ropebwt3][sw-rb3]: construction and utility of BWT for DNA string sets, published in [Li (2014)][pub-rb2] and [Li (2024)][pub-rb3].
 * [Immuannot][sw-immuannot]: annotating HLA and KIR genes in phased assemblies, published in [Zhou et al (2024)][pub-immuannot].
 * [pangene][sw-pangene]: constructing a pangenome gene graph, published in [Li (2024)][pub-pangene].